tetzng/clip-to-notion/README.md

 # Clip to Notion (ctn)

-`ctn` is a command-line tool for clipping web content directly to your Notion database.
-This tool fetches metadata like the title and Open Graph tags from a URL and stores the information in a specified Notion database.
+`ctn` is a command-line tool designed to efficiently fetch the title and metadata from any URL and tidily organize them into your Notion workspace.
+By extracting key information such as titles and Open Graph tags, `ctn` streamlines the process of saving and managing online content directly within your Notion database.

 ## Prerequisites